 - Request information

 - How to apply

-The Reggio Emilia Approach is an educational philosophy that is focused on the child’s individual needs, skills, interests and awareness of others.
+Children in the Early Years program explore the world through their own unique perspectives and imagination, following a Reggio Emilia approach to learning.
+The Reggio Emilia Approach is a world renowned educational philosophy that is focused on the child’s individual needs, skills, interests and awareness of others.

 The belief that each child possesses solid potential to develop and grow in relationships with others is central to this approach.

 Respect and responsibility, to others and to ourselves, are the underpinnings of this philosophy.

 There are no better voices to explain our school than those of our students

 Our teachers are very proud of the students what they can accomplish in the Reggio program.